erlang/otp/erts/doc/references/escript_cmd.md

 >
 > Before the Erlang/OTP 27 the script would be interpreted by default.

+## Precompiled escripts

-As mentioned earlier, a script can contains precompiled `beam` code.
+A script can also contains precompiled `beam` code.
+To create a precompiled escript it is recommended that you use `escript:create/2`.
 In a precompiled script, the interpretation of the script header is the same as in a script containing source code.
 This means that you can make a `beam` file executable by prepending the file with the lines starting with `#!` and `%%!`